servian/TechChallengeApp/doc/readme.md

 `docker build . -t techtestapp:latest`

+### Pull Image from Github packages

+Go to the [packages](https://github.com/servian/TechTestApp/packages) section for an already built docker image.
+To pull a ready built docker image with the application installed on it, [setup](https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages) docker to auth to Github then:

+`docker pull docker.pkg.github.com/servian/techtestapp/techtestapp:latest`

 ## Continuous Integration

 Continuous integration is managed through circleci and the build on the master branch will create a new release when a new version is defined.